 - A variety of proprietary tissue handling devices and technology that preserve tissue integrity and orientation, allowing for enhanced reporting and dramatically save lab costs, more than paying for the digital process

 - A fully integrated third-party AI algorithm marketplace

 - Everything can be done on a single device, even a tablet, with streamlined sign-out right from the viewer

 - Pay-as-you-go (SaaS) means you can “dip your toes” into digital pathology with minimal risk and cost.

 Future of digital pathology

-The future of Digital Pathology relies on its viability.
-With Lumea, the dream of Digital Pathology is here, and new innovations are constantly being developed.
+The future of digital pathology relies on its viability.
+With Lumea, the dream of digital is here, and new innovations are constantly being developed.
 While diagnostic and prognostic AI will certainly play an increasing role over time, the opportunity to standardize and improve workflow while reducing the possibility of error throughout the process is achievable today.